 I’m going to start this blog with a quick note on general illness.
 If someone you love is ill with the flu, tonsillitis, chickenpox for example.
 Make them cups of tea, bring them water, get medicine from the pharmacy, cook them food, keep the house quiet, ask them if they need anything, look after them.

 Limit the questions.
 Being asked over and over again ‘are you ok?’ is not only irritating it’s soul-destroying.
 How can I answer you when I have no idea what’s going on myself?
 Here’s an idea of how people are feeling with mental health illness… draw a picture of a face.
 Now add a sad mouth.
 Now grab a black pen and scribble all over that face as fast as you can.
 Now draw a huge great black cloud over the top.
 Now write negative words like worthless, angry, sad, anxious, nothing, ill, pathetic all-around your picture.
 Now hit it as hard as you can.
 Now screw it up.
+Now stamp on it.
+Now burn it.
 Get the idea?
 Imagine feeling like that.
 Now times it by a million.

 Sit quietly with them.
 Give them a hug.
 Hold their hand.
 Don’t ask questions and don’t press them to talk.
 But let them know that when they’re ready to talk you’ll be there.

-Ask them if they need any extra medication and make sure they’re taking what they should.
+Choose the right time and ask them if they need any extra medication and make sure they’re taking what they should.

 If you’re really worried about someone’s mental state call the doctor.
 Don’t hesitate.
 Reach out for help.